imhuaweizhu/stock-yfinance/README.md

 1. Is the CEO honest, trustworthy, transparent and open to discussions on issues and risks the company is facing
 2. Skin in the game
-3. Does the employees like the company?
+3. Do the employees like the company?
 (Glassdoor review)

 ## Question 7: Are customers happy about the products/services?